kinghacker0/cyber-stalker/README.md

 ## One Time Installation

-You need to have a web hosting service to host Cyber stalker and use anytime.
+You need a web hosting service  like 000webhost to host Cyber stalker tool.

 ## How To Setup